HemisFair '68: Venues still on the site today

 Eastman Kodak Pavilion – Built next to the Women's Pavilion, this venue has seen little to no use since the fair.
 It is projected that this building will be demolished to provide room for the eventual expansion of the Women's Pavilion.

 Gulf Insurance Pavilion – Built near the Tower of the Americas as a rest area, today it is closed to the public and serves as storage and support for the tower.

 Humble Oil Pavilion – Originally built in the 19th century, this building was renovated for HemisFair '68, and housed the exhibit and theater for Humble Oil (now ExxonMobil).
 In recent years the building was renovated again and now serves as additional banquet and ballroom facilities for the Hilton Palacio del Rio Hotel (also built for HemisFair) across the street.

 Mexico Pavilion – This, now the Mexican Cultural Institute, is the only national pavilion still in its original location, although the original structure was modified and expanded during the expansion of the adjacent convention center and was re-opened in 2002.

 Southern Baptist Pavilion – This building was originally a house, built in the late 19th century, as a wedding gift from Sam Edgar to his daughter.
 It was renovated for HemisFair '68 to house the exhibits for the Southern Baptist Convention.
 In 2012 the house was renovated again and now serves as offices for the Hemisfair Park Area Redevelopment Corporation.

 State of Texas Pavilion – The fair's largest pavilion belonged to the state of Texas.
-This pavilion also remained after the fair closed and became the Institute of Texan Cultures, which is now a museum and the third campus of the University of Texas at San Antonio.
+This pavilion also remained after the fair closed and became the Institute of Texan Cultures, which was a museum and the third campus of the University of Texas at San Antonio.
+It was demolished in 2025, despite protests, to make way for a sports and entertainment complex known as Project Marvel.

 Tower of the Americas – The fair's theme structure is this 750-foot-tall (228 m) tower, which remains today as San Antonio's tallest structure.
 The top of the tower houses a revolving restaurant, lounge, and outdoor observation deck.
 It was designed by architect O'Neil Ford.